pretix/pretix-docs/docs/tutorial/event.md

 {% include "note-translations.md" %}

-![Screenshot of page titled "Create new Event–Step 2", showing options for choosing name, short form, date, location, and geo coordinates for the event.
+![Screenshot of page titled "Create new Event—Step 2", showing options for choosing name, short form, date, location, and geo coordinates for the event.
 Not pictured: currency, sales tax rate, time zone, start and end date of presale.](../assets/screens/event/create-event2.png "Create new event step 2 screenshot" )

 After clicking :btn:Continue:, we are now asked to provide a name and a short form for the event.